-Years would go by before I reached a point of resolution.
-My faith survived, but the political and cultural baggage did not.
-The dynamic church I went to long ago disintegrated into myriad pieces of broken relationships, broken dreams and broken promises.
+The dynamic church I attended there a long ago now disintegrated into myriad pieces of broken relationships, broken dreams and broken promises during my sojourn away.
 The way was difficult, but I think I am a better Christian because of it, and this is what I believe I have learned.

-As I look at the life of Jesus and what he said, I don’t see him being influenced by the political and cultural baggage of the time.
+As I look at the life of Jesus and what he said, I don’t see him being influenced by the political and cultural baggage of his time.
 He marched to the drum beat of the Father, and the narrow road He invites us to follow runs at cross purposes to every human ideology and worldview at some point.
-It’s bound to!

 Jesus didn’t mince words in his criticism of the religious leaders of his day.
-At the same time, he had very little to say (virtually nothing) about the political and governing structures.
-He was focused on the work of the kingdom of God.
+At the same time, he had very little to say (virtually nothing) about the political and governing structures of the Roman occupiers.
+His focus was on the work of the kingdom of God.

 “Through his entire life and ministry, Jesus was notably absent from involving himself in the political systems of his day.
 Why?
 Because the Kingdom of Heaven was his priority, and living out the divine ideals of that kingdom would be contrary to those of any worldly kingdom or system of power.”